Emil von Behring: Biography

 In 1890 he published an article with Kitasato Shibasaburō reporting that they had developed "antitoxins" against both diphtheria and tetanus.
-They had injected diphtheria and tetanus toxins into guinea-pigs, goats and horses; when these animals developed immunity, they derived antitoxins (now known to contain antibodies) from their serum.
-This process would be called serum therapy by him at the time as he described it as a way to induce permanent immunity or "to stimulate the body's internal disinfection".
+They had injected diphtheria and tetanus toxins into guinea pigs, goats and horses; when these animals developed immunity, they derived antitoxins (now known to contain antibodies) from their serum.
+This process was called "serum therapy" at the time.
+Behring described this therapy as a way to induce permanent immunity or "to stimulate the body's internal disinfection".
 These antitoxins could protect against and cure the diseases in non-immunized animals.
 In 1892 he started the first human trials of the diphtheria antitoxin, but they were unsuccessful.
 Successful treatment started in 1894, after the production and quantification of antitoxin had been optimized.
-During 1894, Behring was also awarded the Cameron Prize for Therapeutics of the University of Edinburgh.
+In 1894, Behring was also awarded the Cameron Prize for Therapeutics of the University of Edinburgh.

-In 1895 he became Professor of Hygienics within the Faculty of Medicine at the University of Marburg, a position he would hold for the rest of his life.
+By 1895 Behring became Professor of Hygienics within the Faculty of Medicine at the University of Marburg, a position held for the rest of his life.
 He and the pharmacologist Hans Horst Meyer had their laboratories in the same building, and Behring stimulated Meyer's interest in the mode of action of tetanus toxin.

 Behring won the first Nobel Prize in Physiology or Medicine in 1901 for the development of serum therapies against diphtheria.
+His research colleague Kitasato Shibasaburō who had performed most of the meticulous work that laid the foundation for serum therapy in 1890, while nominated as well, was not awarded the Nobel Prize as it was only given to a single awardee at the time.

-He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1902.
+Emil von Behring was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1902.

 In 1904 he founded the Behringwerke in Marburg, a company to produce antitoxins and vaccines.

-At the International Tuberculosis Congress in 1905 he announced that he had discovered "a substance proceeding from the virus of tuberculosis."
-This substance, which he designated "T C," plays the important part in the immunizing action of his "bovivaccine", which prevents bovine tuberculosis.
+At the International Tuberculosis Congress in 1905 he announced that he had discovered "a substance proceeding from the virus of tuberculosis".
+This substance, which he designated "T C", plays the important part in the immunizing action of his "bovivaccine", which prevents bovine tuberculosis.
 He tried unsuccessfully to obtain a protective and therapeutic agents for humans.

 Behring died at Marburg, Hessen-Nassau, on 31 March 1917.
 His name survived in the Dade Behring organisation (now part of the Siemens Healthineers), in CSL Behring, a manufacturer of plasma-derived biotherapies, in Novartis Behring and in the Emil von Behring Prize of the University of Marburg, the highest endowed medicine award in Germany.